NCR-CoDE/camlOfReason/implementation-walkthrough.md

 ```
 This defines a xen bridged network interface on the eth1 interface of the virtual vm.
 During initialization the xenbr0 interface needs to be initialized before the eth1 interface.

-# Results

-## Client side

-## Server side

-A mirage project can be compiled in a variety of ways.
-We have
-* unix native
-  * socket based networking (--net sock)
-  * direct networking without dhcp (--dhcp false --net direct)
-  * direct networking with dhcp (--dhcp true --net direct)
-* xen
-  * direct networking with dhcp (--dhcp true --net direct)

-During development unix native with socked based networking is used.
-Any ocaml networking library will work, but we will be restricted to unix native mode with socket based networking.

-If we want to use the xen networking backend, then we need to use the STACK_V4 (or STACK_V6) module, that provides xen with a tcp/ip stack.
-Anything else will fail to retrieve an IP, although it may be compiled and imported to Xen succesfully.

-## Deployment system

-The vagrant files released by mirage project, does not work very well.
-The converge fails, during vagrant up, but if we execute the scripts manually, eventually we get a system that has all the components.